-For members enrolled in HMO plans, covered benefits must be received from an in-network provider (plan provider) to be eligible for coverage by the Plan.
+For members enrolled in HMO plans, covered benefits must be received from an in-network provider (plan provider) to be eligible for coverage by the plan.
 However, there are specific exceptions to this requirement.
-Covered benefits from an out-of-network provider (non-plan provider) will be covered if one of the following exceptions applies:
+If covered benefits are received from an out-of-network provider (non-plan provider) and the service is required due to one of the following reasons:

-If covered benefits are received from a non-plan provider by a verified dependent living outside of the enrollment area, the plan will pay the claim up to the allowed Amount.
+If covered benefits are received from a non-plan provider by a dependent living outside of the enrollment area, the plan will pay the claim up to the allowed amount.
 The member will be liable for applicable member cost sharing as listed in the Schedule of Benefits.
-If the non-plan provider charges any amount in excess of the allowed amount, the member is liable for the excess amount.
+If the non-plan provider charges any amount in excess of the allowed amount, the member is responsible for the excess amount.
 The plan will not pay any charges above the allowed amount.

-If services are received from a non-plan provider and the reason for the service is not one of the exceptions listed above, the member will be liable for the full cost of the services.
+If services are received from a non-plan provider, and the reason for the service is not one of the exceptions previously listed, the member will be responsible for the full cost of the services.

-Harvard Pilgrim requires all medical and behavioral health Plan Providers to submit claims directly to Harvard Pilgrim.
-A member may submit a claim to Harvard Pilgrim for services provided by a medical or behavioral health non-plan provider. members may also submit a pharmacy claim for plan and non-plan providers.
-Members must submit a claim form within one year of the date of service, or fill date for prescription drugs.
+Harvard Pilgrim requires all medical and behavioral health plan providers to submit claims directly to Harvard Pilgrim.
+A member may submit a claim to Harvard Pilgrim for services provided by a medical or behavioral health non-plan provider.
+Members may also submit a pharmacy claim for plan and non-plan providers.
+Members must submit a claim form within one year of the date of service or fill date for prescription drugs.
 To request payment for services that have been received, please follow the link below to access our claim submission forms.
 Please contact Member Services at (888) 333-4742 if you have questions.

 Harvard Pilgrim can terminate your coverage if you fall behind in paying your monthly health insurance premium.
 Enrollees who fail to pay their premium by the due date have a period of time to pay called a “grace period” before their coverage can be terminated.
 Enrollees who have received an Advance Premium Tax Credit (APTC) and have paid at least one full month’s premium during the benefit year have a grace period of three consecutive months.
 The grace period starts the first month an enrollee fails to pay their premium.
 During the grace period, Harvard Pilgrim will provide enrollees with notice of their premium payment delinquency.
 Enrollees in a grace period can maintain their coverage if they pay all outstanding premiums before the grace period ends.
 If an enrollee does not pay all outstanding premium owed by the end of the grace period, Harvard Pilgrim must terminate coverage effective the last day of the first month of the grace period.